Dani3lSun/apex-app-crappybird/README.md

 - In Apex Administration add valid email settings.
 APEX_MAIL is used to send emails.

 ###Database
+Application should run on all versions of Oracle Database > 11gR2 (Developed on 11gR2 XE).

 ####User with sysdba permissions
 Some features require sysdba rights.
 Please run following commands before running the setup!